'Mistakes' in Charlottesville allowed violence to grow, report finds

 Related: White Nationalists Warn They Will Return to Charlottesville

 City leaders had been unsuccessful in relocating the Aug.
-12 rally to a larger park in the city and not where the Lee statue is located.
-Rally supporters and counter-protesters — preliminary estimates ranged from 2,000 to 6,000 people — descended on the downtown at the park where the Lee statue is located.
+12 rally to a larger park in the city.
+Rally supporters and counterprotesters — preliminary estimates ranged from 2,000 to 6,000 people — descended on the Lee statue park.
 Violence flared with shoving and punching as some marchers carried Confederate and swastika-emblazoned flags and shouted racial and anti-Semitic epithets.

 Other ways officials and authorites failed, according to the review: